Patrick-Apilukpuvadol/word_guessing/Readme.md

 Since all the mystery words were in caps I made sure that the user's input will be automatically converted to uppercase

-I also added if/else statement to make sure that the input was only 1 character and it was a letter fromt he alphabet.
+I also added if/else statement to make sure that the input was only 1 character and it was a letter from the alphabet.
 The Else portion was for the situation that the user inputs something invalid like a number or 2 letters by accident, the program will prompt the user to enter a single letter.

-# Feature that generates random choice of word from list
+# Feature that Selects random choice of word from list

 ```python
 mystery_words = ["PYTHON", "JAVASCRIPT", "INTEGERS", "STRING", "ENCYCLOPEDIA", "PROGRAMMING", "SOFTWARE"]